 Does your household include a book lover who reads in braille or who listens to audiobooks?
 Good news: you can use your FSA to pay for the excess cost of purchasing books in braille or audiobooks, beyond the standard price of a printed book.

-The range of expenses covered by FSAs is quite broad, as we’ve proven in the section above.
-However, they do have their limits: FSAs can’t be used to pay for every possible expense related to health, wellness, and beauty.
+The range of FSA-eligible items is quite broad, as we’ve proven in the section above.
+However, they do have their limits: FSAs cannot be used to pay for every possible expense related to health, wellness, and beauty.

-Some of the expenses that aren’t eligible for FSA spending are:
+Some of the expenses that are NOT eligible for FSA spending are:

 - Insurance premiums: In most cases, FSAs only cover insurance copays and deductibles, not your monthly premium.